-(1) Official transcripts from all of the postsecondary institutions attended.

-(2) A minimum GPA of 2.0 (based on the grades for required courses taken while in the Collaborative Program).
+- 1. Official transcripts from all of the postsecondary institutions attended. - 2.
+A minimum GPA of 2.0 (based on the grades for required courses taken while in the Collaborative Program).

-16.11.2 BSc in Nursing-Honors Program
+BSc in Nursing-Honors Program

-The BScN-Honors Program is offered to eligible students in the BScN-Collaborative Program.
+The BScN-Honors Program is offered to eligible students in the BScN- Collaborative Program and to applicants who have completed a university degree.
+Students planning to apply to the Honors program must consult the Honors Program Coordinator before applying.
+Acceptance is dependent upon obtaining approval from a potential research supervisor by August 31.
 The minimum requirements for admission to the BScN-Honors Program are: